jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 Further down in the text, or any page {{anchor:anchor_name:text}}
 ```

+Internal links in Dokuwiki are translated in TeX as cross references:
+- When the link points to a page or heading, then the cross reference mentions part/chapter/section number.
+- When yoy use the anchor syntax, then the cross reference mentions a page number.

 ## Pictures
 Pictures are exported as centered figures with the caption underneath: